seohyun27/seohyun27/README.md

-### Hi there!
+### Hi there!✨

 I'm Seohyun Kim.
 I am a student at **Yeungnam University** in Korea.
-I am currently learning computer engineering.
-The programming languages I have learned so far are Python, C and C++.
+I am currently learning📚 computer engineering.
+The programming languages I have learned✍🏻 so far are Python, C and C++.